-Per 2 CFR 200.208, Specific Conditions, NASA must ensure that award terms and conditions are consistent with the program design reflected in 2 CFR 200.202, Program planning and design, and the Grant and Cooperative Agreement Manual (GCAM) section 5.0, Program Planning and Design.
-NASA must also ensure that terms and conditions include clear performance expectations of recipients per 2 CFR 200.301, Performance measurement, and GCAM section 7.0, Performance Measurement.
+Per 2 CFR § 200.208, Specific Conditions, NASA must ensure that award terms and conditions are consistent with the program design reflected in 2 CFR § 200.202, Program planning and design, and the Grant and Cooperative Agreement Manual (GCAM) section 5.0, Program Planning and Design.
+NASA must also ensure that terms and conditions include clear performance expectations of recipients per 2 CFR § 200.301, Performance measurement, and GCAM section 7.0, Performance Measurement.

 (Note to NASA Grant Officers: Where applicable, insert Federal award performance goals, indicators, targets, and baseline data.
 In some instances, a performance goal may be limited to the requirement to submit a performance report.
-Also specify how performance will be assessed, including the timing and scope of expected performance)
+Also specify how performance will be assessed, including the timing and scope of expected performance.
+Please refer to section 5.13.5 of the NASA GCAM for additional information on specific terms and conditions.)